feloxyde/fatigue/README.md

 # Documentation

-Documentation of the project, including API reference, architecture, tutorials and more can be found at **FIXME add here**.
+Documentation of the project, including API reference, architecture, tutorials and more can be found at [https://feloxyde.gitlab.io/fatigue/].

 If for some reason you can't access documentation, you can build it with :